schitresh/system-design/design_concepts/4_data_and_storage/1_databases.md

   - Since an index can become large due to additional keys
   - While adding rows or making updates
     - We have to write the data as well as update the index
-  - Avoid unnecessary indexes and delete the ones no longer used
+  - Avoid unnecessary indexes and delete the ones no longer being used
 - Categories
   - Single-level: Direct mapping between the index and the actual data
   - Multi-level: Hierarchical layers with better performance, B & B+ trees